United States Military Veterans of Columbia University

 In the event of the dissolution, impeachment or resignation of the entire Executive Board during the period between the beginning of the Fall semester and the beginning of the Spring semester, an election shall be administered by the faculty advisor within two weeks or as soon as possible to elect a new Executive Board.
 This board shall serve for the remainder of the academic year.

-In the event of the dissolution, impeachment or resignation of the entire Executive Board during the during the period between the beginning of the Spring semester and the beginning of the Fall semester, an election shall be administered by the faculty advisor within two weeks or as soon as possible to elect a new Executive Board.
+In the event of the dissolution, impeachment or resignation of the entire Executive Board during the period between the beginning of the Spring semester and the beginning of the Fall semester, an election shall be administered by the faculty advisor within two weeks or as soon as possible to elect a new Executive Board.
 This board shall serve for the remainder of the previous board’s term, plus the next academic year.

 By-Laws to the Constitution of The United States Veterans of Columbia University